-We may as well give public school teachers and college professors 20 votes apiece instead of allowing their toady students to vote.
+We may as well give public school teachers and college professors 20 votes apiece instead of allowing their brown-nosing students to vote.

 Young people voted for Obama as a fashion statement.
-One daughter of a friend of a friend of mine spent her whole college summer in 2008 working at a restaurant and then, with teary eyes, sent everything she made to the Obama campaign.
+One daughter of a friend of mine spent her whole college summer in 2008 working at a restaurant and then, with teary eyes, sent everything she’d earned to the Obama campaign.